HISTORY oF THE ORGANIZATION

 - Provide assistance in the recruitment of black students at MSU.

-Throughout the past 39 years many black alumni have spent countless hours meeting with university officials and students to promote these goals in various ways.
+Throughout the years many black alumni have spent countless hours meeting with university officials and students to promote these goals in various ways.
 Communication linkages have been established to address the issues of importance to students and faculty.
 An MSUBA University Relations committee has been established.
 Networking is occurring with alumni and students to obtain an enhanced understanding of the current needs and financial resources are being provided.
 Black alumni throughout the nation have continued to come back each year to MSU to: